genomic-medicine-sweden/GMS-uploader/docs/source/installation/installation_and_setup.rst

 **Installation**

-For Windows, GMS-uploader releases are provided as a zipped folder (portable) and soon also as a Windows installer.
+For Windows, GMS-uploader releases are provided as a Windows installer (setup.exe), created using the `Inno Setup Compiler <https://jrsoftware.org/>`_.

 * Grab the lastest release: